YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 ````

 Again we see in {numref}`CNP_img_extrap_text` and {numref}`AttnCNP_img_extrap_text` that the models completely break in this generalisation task.
-This is probably not surprising to anyone who worked with neural nets as the test set is significantly different of the training set, which is challenging.
+This is likely not surprising to anyone who has worked with neural nets as the test set is significantly different of the training set, which represents a challenging setting.
 Despite the challenging nature of the failure mode, it turns out that we can in fact construct NPF members that avoid it.
 This leads us to our next CNPF member -- the ConvCNP.